mehdiMKACHER/CI-CD/README.md

-Code for demo/tutorial: Jenkins+Git+Go+K8s
+Demo for a continuous CICD pipeline with Jenkins+Git+Go+K8s

-Link to YT video soon...